 In addition to serving as the Public Address announcer for the Phoenix Mercury, the Arizona Rattlers and Arizona State baseball, Randy also worked in broadcasting, working with KASC 1260 AM The Blaze in Tempe, Ariz., as well as KASB 89.3FM, KMTT 103.7 FM The Mountain and KJR Sports Radio 950 AM in Seattle, Wash.
 He has also broadcasted as a play-by-play announcer for the Mercury as well as the NBA Los Angeles Summer Pro League and has regularly contributed as a color analyst for Arizona State Baseball and the Rattlers.

 Randy is an active member of College Sports Information Directors of America (CoSIDA), is a member and voter for the National Collegiate Baseball Writers Association and is a member of the Lou Groza Award Committee.
 He has also worked as a statistician for the major sports networks, including ABC, ESPN, CBS, FOX and Westwood One.

-Randy has spent the last seven years at StatBroadcast® Systems assisting with on-site technology at athletic events, as well as helping to direct the company's communications, marketing and growth strategies.
+Randy has spent the last 10 years at StatBroadcast® Systems assisting with on-site technology at athletic events, as well as helping to direct the company's communications, marketing and growth strategies.